reactgraphqlacademy/advanced-react-patterns/README.md

 Advanced React Patterns
 =========================

-This repo contains some exercises to help you will learn the following Advanced React Patterns:
+This repo contains some exercises to help you will learn the following advanced React Patterns:

 - Higher-Order Components (HoCs)
 - Compound Components